 Jessica (Mrozinske) Baker

-Ms. Baker is responsible for handling pre-award and post-award submissions and monitoring through the UFIRST system.
-She reconciles expenditures and provides monthly and/or regular financial updates.
+Ms. Baker is responsible for the general administration of the Center for Latin American Studies and provides leadership for the Center’s administrative personnel.
+She handles pre-award and post-award submissions and monitoring through the UFIRST system, reconciles expenditures, and provides regular financial updates.
 She also interacts with core offices, other departments, faculty, and staff when there are questions about Center funds or expenditures.

 BA Spanish, University of Florida

-Ms. Farley manages human resource and payroll functions.
-She coordinates Effort Reports and Faculty Activity Reports, and processes all security role requests for the Center for PeopleSoft.
+Ms. Caicedo manages human resources and payroll functions.
+She coordinates Effort Reports and Faculty Activity Reports and processes all security role requests for the Center for PeopleSoft.

 319D Grinter Hall

-Ms. Gutierrez coordinates the Center's conference, symposia, receptions, travel grants, and other events.
-She also assists with coordinating travel for Title VI and the Library Travel Grants, the affiliate faculty travel fund opportunity, the Center based Faculty Travel funds, and any grant or initial travel needs.
+Ms. Hodges coordinates the Center's conference, symposia, receptions, and other events.
+She also assists with coordinating travel for faculty, students, and guests to the Center.

 318 Grinter Hall